 Q. What is the University policy on Freedom of Information/Protection of Privacy (Canadian and International)

 A. The University of Victoria complies with the Freedom of Information/Protection of Privacy legislation of the Province of British Columbia.
 Information collected on application forms is used in the normal course of University operations in accordance with this legislation.
 For details on how the information is used, please access our University policy.
 If you want to have information on the status of your application released to a friend or relative, you must provide written permission.

 Please note that documents will not be returned - they become the property of the University of Victoria.
 Documentation from applicants who are rejected or do not do not take up an offer of admission will be kept on file for two years.
 All documents are routinely verified.
 Evidence of falsified documents will result in applicants being banned from the university.
 Information on falsified documents is shared with the Association of Universities and Colleges of Canada.

-International Students - International students can expect to pay $2042.76 for full-time tuition each term.
+International Students - International students can expect to pay $2083.62 for full-time tuition each term.
 In addition, there are various fees that are mandatory.
 Some are charged on a per-term basis (Graduate Students' Society, Athletics/Recreation, U-Pass Bus Pass), and some are charged once per year in September (GSS Extended Health Care Plan and Dental Care Plan).
-All international students recieve an addition award of $300 per term to make up for the increased international tuition rate.
+Most international students receive an addition award of $300 per term to make up for the increased international tuition rate.

 Please review the Graduate Student Handbook for a more detailed breakdown of fees and estimated cost-of-living in Victoria to help you plan your finances.